kriskim8937/go_auth/README.md

 # AuthFlow - OAuth 2.1 Authentication Service

 ## Overview
-This project provides an OAuth 2.1 authentication and authorization system using Go and Redis as the backend for token storage.
-It follows the Authorization Code Flow, allowing secure authentication and access token management.
+AuthFlow is a robust OAuth 2.1 authentication and authorization service built with Go and Redis for token storage.
+It implements the Authorization Code Flow to provide secure user authentication and effective access token management.

 ## Features
 ### 1. Authorization Code Flow
-Supports client authorization requests via /auth/authorize Redirects users to the specified callback URL with an authorization code
+- Supports client authorization requests via the `/auth/authorize` endpoint.
+- Redirects users to the specified callback URL with an authorization code.

 ### 2. Token Exchange
-Clients can exchange an authorization code for an access token via /auth/token Implements OAuth-compliant token generation
+- Clients can exchange the authorization code for an access token via the `/auth/token` endpoint.
+- Implements OAuth-compliant token generation.

 ### 3. Access Token Usage
-Supports Bearer token authentication for API access Provides a /auth/userinfo endpoint to retrieve user information using the access token
+- Supports Bearer token authentication for API access.
+- Provides a `/auth/userinfo` endpoint to retrieve user information using the access token.

 ### 4. Security & Best Practices
-Uses Redis for token storage, ensuring efficient and scalable session management Follows standard OAuth 2.0 flows for secure authentication
+- Utilizes Redis for efficient and scalable token storage.
+- Follows standard OAuth 2.0 flows for secure authentication.

 ## End-to-End Test
-The E2E test verifies:
+The E2E tests verify the following:
-1. Authorization Request – Ensuring proper redirection with an authorization code
+1. **Authorization Request**: Ensures proper redirection with an authorization code.
-2. Token Exchange – Validating token generation upon code exchange
+2. **Token Exchange**: Validates token generation upon code exchange.
-3. Token Usage – Ensuring valid access token retrieval of user info
+3. **Token Usage**: Confirms valid access token retrieval of user information.

 ## Project Structure
 ```